-Periodically, stress testing is carried out for more extreme shocks to calibrate the determination of the
+Periodically, stress testing is carried out for more extreme shocks to calibrate the determination of the upside and downside representative scenarios.
+A comprehensive review is performed at least annually on the design of the scenarios by a panel of experts that advises senior management.

-16.5 Credit risk exposure
+14.5 Credit risk exposure

-16.5.1 Maximum exposure to credit risk: financial instruments subject to impairment
+14.5.1 Maximum exposure to credit risk: financial instruments subject to impairment

-The table in 16.5.2 contains an analysis of the credit risk exposure of financial instruments for which an ECL allowance is recognised.
+The table in 14.5.2 contains an analysis of the credit risk exposure of financial instruments for which an ECL allowance is recognised.